 Finally, when stable environmental conditions for the preservation of specimens cannot be guaranteed, they can be stored in airtight plastic containers conditioned with silica gel (Silicagel, Art-sorb).
 In this way, independent and safe microenvironments can be created, provided, of course, that they are continuously maintained (Corral, 1999).

 Improving the photographic quality

 Following the photographic acquisition of a small insect preserved in amber from Myanmar (Upper Cretaceous, 99 million years ago), I was particularly struck by the insufficient quality of the stacked final image.

-The subject is a small Staphilinidae (Coleoptera) having a size slightly larger than one millimetre, but the image (a result of a stack of 58 images, and acquired with an objective APO Mitutoyo 5x) appears to be affected by those typical effects of optical distortion that are visible in subjects that are not located near the surface of the amber, or when you are in the presence of layers with different density and optical characteristics.
+The subject is a small Staphylinidae (Coleoptera) having a size slightly larger than one millimeter, but the image (a result of a stack of 58 images, and acquired with an objective APO Mitutoyo 5x) appears to be affected by those typical effects of optical distortion that are visible in subjects that are not located near the surface of the amber, or when you are in the presence of layers with different density and optical characteristics.

 Wiping with a cloth also resulted in a much shinier surface than the original one.

-The acquisition of a new series of images (with the same lighting conditions and acquisition times) has allowed verifying how the simple removal of just under half a millimetre of amber and a better polishing has allowed obtaining a much more detailed image than the original image, as visible in the following images.
+The acquisition of a new series of images (with the same lighting conditions and acquisition times) has allowed verifying how the simple removal of just under half a millimeter of amber and better polishing has allowed obtaining a much more detailed image than the original image, as visible in the following images.

 Al-Tamimi W., Malik Al-Assadi S.A.A., Burghai A., (2020).
 Antibacterial activity and GC-MS analysis of Baltic amber against pathogenic bacteria.
 International Journal of Advanced Science and Technology, v.29(11s), pp. 611-618.